Medical Debt and Financing Options: Ways to Deal with Medical Costs

 Collection Agencies and Unpaid Medical Debt

 You may be in a situation where you were not able to pay your medical bills and now they are in collection.
-There are several strategies you can use to make deals with collection agencies to handle the debt, and payment plans.
-Our article on Tactics to Deal With Unpaid Medical Debt may help.
+There are several strategies you can use to make deals with collection agencies to handle the debt and payment plans.

 Grants and Financial Assistance From Outside Resources Like the Patient Advocate Foundation